 Automatic If you select this option, no priority will be assigned.
-This firewall ( <its number="" serial="">)</its> By selecting this option, you will set this firewall as the active firewall; the second firewall will take over from it if it malfunctions or is unplugged.
-The other firewall (remote) ( <its number="" serial="">)</its> By selecting this option, you will set the remote firewall as the active firewall; it will take over if the first firewall malfunctions or is unplugged. • WARNING Selecting this option will cause the firewalls to swap immediately, or make this firewall the active firewall, logging the user out of the administration interface.
+This firewall ( <its serial number &gt;)</its By selecting this option, you will set this firewall as the active firewall; the second firewall will take over from it if it malfunctions or is unplugged.
+The other firewall (remote) ( <its serial<br="">number &gt;)</its> By selecting this option, you will set the remote firewall as the active firewall; it will take over if the first firewall malfunctions or is unplugged. • WARNING Selecting this option will cause the firewalls to swap immediately, or make this firewall the active firewall, logging the user out of the administration interface.